 Shopify comes with powerful tools to help you tell your brand story and create TikTok in-feed ads in minutes.
 Make sales on TikTok and manage all your orders, returns, and payments from Shopify.Start selling on TikTok

-To start making money on TikTok:
+8 ways to start making money on TikTok

-1. Join the TikTok Creator Fund
+1. Join the TikTok Creativity Program (formerly TikTok Creator Fund)

-2. Sell merch to your fans
+2. Sell merch and other products to your fans

 3. Go live and collect virtual gifts

-Live Gifting is one of TikTok’s most useful features for creators looking to monetize their content through livestreaming.
+LIVE Gifting is one of TikTok’s most useful features for creators looking to monetize their content through livestreaming.